Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

-In this example, we will show the steps to create a working SmartCam DTBO overlay file.
-We will first generate a pl.dtsi file using DTG, and then explain the modifications required to make the .dtsi file fully functional.
-This example is based on 2022.1 smartcam release.
+file using DTG, and then complete the modifications required to make the .dtsi file fully functional.
+This example is based on 2022.1 SmartCam release.

-First read through Generating DTSI and DTBO Overlay Files and install required tools.
+Read through Generating DTSI and DTBO Overlay Files, and install the required tools.

-The XSA file required can be obtained using these instructions.
-They are summarized below:
+Obtain the required XSA file using these instructions.
+They are summarized as follows:

 cd $workdir